 If you don’t know your hourly rate, use this calculator to make sure you’re getting the right wage.

-If you’ve only worked a part-time job before, you’ll be happy to know that you can expect holiday pay.
-And if you earn enough, a pension scheme.
-Some employers may offer other benefits, such as green travel loans, company equipment such as a phone or car, leisure facilities, or a relocation allowance if you have to move.
+- some employers may offer other benefits, such as travel loans, a phone or car, leisure facilities, or a relocation allowance if you have to move

 What if I have additional needs?

-Here’s a really useful guide to disability support for apprentices from Disability Rights UK that should help you find the right course for your needs.
+Here’s a really useful guide to disability support for apprentices to help you find out more.